olafgleba/paul/README.md

 ## Documentation

 Actually there is no regular documentation, but all files contains **extensive annotations**.
 Hint: Dig into the `Gruntfile.js`.
-The comments in this file will probably gives you a rather comprehensive overview how it all works.
+The comments in this file will probably give you a rather comprehensive overview how it all works.

 I also will add a `workflows.md` with some *real life* examples soon and probably some wiki pages.